-When we have an excess of free radicals, our skin can experience oxidative stress, which occurs when the free radicals start taking electrons from our healthy cells to restore their balance .
+When we have an excess of free radicals, our skin can experience oxidative stress, which occurs when the free radicals start taking electrons from our cells to restore their balance .

 Who is it right for?

 As a gentle skincare ingredient, topical niacinamide has very few side effects and skin irritation after usage is rare, which means it’s an excellent choice for people who have sensitive skin.
 It’s also highly compatible with many other medications, ingredients, and skincare products.

 Niacinamide can be a great bacterial acne treatment for people who are unable to take antibiotics like clindamycin.
-One study showed that applying a moisturiser containing niacinamide prior to treating skin with topical tretinoin reduced irritation (when compared to a moisturiser that did not contain niacinamide) .
+One study showed that applying a moisturiser containing this powerful ingredient prior to treating skin with topical retinoids reduced irritation (when compared to a moisturiser without it) .

 Of course, as with every medication and skincare ingredient, negative reactions are possible — but in the case of niacinamide, very unlikely.

 If you have particularly sensitive skin you can try using this ingredient every other day and building up to daily usage.
 Alternatively, you can opt for a product with a lower concentration of niacinamide: some products have up to 10% niacinamide, but 2-5% will also be effective .

 Topical niacinamide is applied to the face the same way you’d apply any other lotion.

 If it’s the beginning of the day, don’t forget to top all of this off with sunscreen that provides at least SPF30+ protection.
 Software's Daily Sun Defence SPF50+ is an excellent choice for everyday wear, filtering out 98% of UV rays.